 If you’ve been experiencing a dull ache or severe pain in your tooth, or perhaps it feels very tender when you bite, then it may be that the nerve or blood supply to your tooth (also known as the pulp) has become infected or inflamed.
 The good news is that the tooth can often be saved using root canal treatment.
-Also known as endodontics, it’s a highly skilled and somewhat time consuming process.
-At Plantation Dental Care we are fully experienced with all aspects of root canal treatments, so you can rest assured that you are in safe hands.
+At Plantation Dental Care, we are fully experienced with all aspects of root canal treatments, so you can rest assured that you are in safe hands.

-The root canal treatment generally involves two or more visits to the clinic.
-During the first visit the infected or inflamed pulp is carefully removed and any abscesses are drained.
-The root is then cleaned and shaped in preparation for the filling.
-A temporary filling will be put into place and you’ll be sent home to allow the tooth time to settle.
+The root canal treatment generally involves two or more visits to our office.
+During the first visit, the infected or inflamed pulp is carefully removed, and any abscesses are drained.
+The root canal is then cleaned and shaped in preparation for the filling.
+A temporary filling will be put into place, and you’ll be sent home to allow the tooth time to settle.
 The tooth will be checked at a later visit to ensure that all signs of infection have been removed before the tooth is either filled for protection or restored with a crown.

-Endodontic treatment lets you keep your natural smile, eat the foods you love, and lessens the need for ongoing dental work.
-With regular brushing and flossing any teeth that have had root canal treatments can last as long as your natural teeth.
+Root canal treatment, also known as endodontic treatment, lets you keep your natural smile, eat the foods you love, and lessens the need for ongoing dental work.
+With regular brushing and flossing, any teeth that have had root canal treatments can last as long as your natural teeth.
 If you need to have root canal treatment, we can carry out the treatment effectively and painlessly.
-Call us on 954-791-6666 for a consultation appointment where we can discuss your options.
+Call us at (954) 256-1788 to make an appointment to discuss your options.